freqtrade/freqtrade/docs/strategy-callbacks.md

     Stoploss is still calculated from the initial opening price, not averaged price.

 !!!
 Warning "Backtesting"
-    During backtesting this callback is called for each timeframe or `timeframe-detail`, so performance will be affected.
+    During backtesting this callback is called for each candle in `timeframe` or `timeframe_detail`, so performance will be affected.

 ``` python
 from freqtrade.persistence import Trade